Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Evaluation

-For \emph{ExampleStack}, we conducted a manual analysis of the input data and identified the key limitation behind its unsatisfied performance.
-The core rationale of \emph{ExampleStack} depends on a pre-collected database of historical modifications of code snippets from Stack Overflow to GitHub.
-Consequently, its effectiveness is heavily constrained by the presence or absence of identical or similar historical modifications in the database.
-This reliance significantly hampers its applicability to previously unseen cases, which are common in real-world development scenarios.
-In fact, within the $CWEvaluation$, only 6 code wiring instances involving 18 unresolved elements had similar modifications present in the original database provided by \emph{ExampleStack}~\cite{ExampleStack}.
-Across all test cases, \emph{ExampleStack} made 10 recommendations, only 4 of which were correct.
-In contrast, \emph{WIRL} leverages the reasoning and generation capabilities of large language models (LLMs) to recommend context elements dynamically and from scratch.
-This design enables \emph{WIRL} to operate independently of historical reuse data, thereby overcoming the fundamental limitation of \emph{ExampleStack} and improving its generalization and effectiveness across diverse code wiring scenarios.
+The core limitation of \emph{ExampleStack} is its dependency on a pre-collected database of historical code modifications.
+Its effectiveness is therefore constrained to scenarios that have been seen before, which significantly hampers its performance on novel problems common in real-world development.
+In our evaluation, only 6 code wiring instances within $CWEvaluation$ had similar historical modifications in \emph{ExampleStack}'s database~\cite{ExampleStack}.
+Across all test cases, \emph{ExampleStack} attempted 10 recommendations, with only 4 being correct.
+In contrast, \emph{WIRL} leverages the reasoning capabilities of LLMs to generate solutions dynamically and from scratch for each specific context.
+This design allows \emph{WIRL} to operate independently of historical data, giving it far greater generalization and effectiveness across diverse and unseen code wiring scenarios.